ftnext/plone_conf_2018/about_pyweb/PITCHME.md

   - framework
   - router

+Note:

+It is a **40 minute** talk and target level is Intermediate.
+Talk keywords are performance, framework and router.

 ---

 ### 16:10 - 16:50
 ## Micro Service Architecture with Machine Learning Application
 ## Masato Fujitake

+Note:

+From 4:10 pm to 4:50 pm, there is a talk "Micro Service Architecture with Machine Learning Application" by Masato Fujitake.

 +++